-Option Action Always synchronize with existing file (recommende d) Select the radio button to synchronize imported code with an existing file.
+Option Action Always synchronize with existing file (recommended) Select the radio button to synchronize imported code with an existing file.
 Replace (overwrite) existing source file Select the radio button to overwrite the existing source file with imported code.
 Component Types Click on this button to open the 'Import component types' dialog, to set up the importation of component types.
 Default Language for Code Generation Click on the drop-down arrow and select the default language for code generation.
 DDL Name Templates Click on the button to define the template names for Primary Key, Unique Constraint, Foreign Key and Foreign Key Index Name templates.
 Default name for associated attrib Type in a default name to be generated from imported attributes.
 Generate methods for implemented interfaces Select the checkbox to indicate that methods are generated for implemented interfaces.

-Code page Click on the drop-down arrow and select

-for source the appropriate Unicode character

-editing embedding format to apply.
+Code page for source editing Click on the drop-down arrow and select the appropriate Unicode character embedding format to apply.

-• It is worthwhile to configure these settings, as they serve as the defaults for all Classes in the model; you can override most of these on a per-Class basis using the custom settings (from the 'Code Generation' dialog)
+• It is worthwhile to configure these settings, as they serve as the defaults for all Classes in the model; you can

+Software Models Software Models 20 3411441 7, 2020 override most of these on a per-Class basis using the custom settings (from the 'Code Generation n' dialog) override most of these on a per-class basis using the custom settings (from the code deneration ii didiog)